yuyi13/yuyi13/README.md

 ### Hi 👋 I'm Yi

-- 👨‍🎓 I’m a postdoctoral researcher at the University of Sydney, and a visiting scientist at the Commonwealth Scientific and Industrial Research Organisation ([CSIRO](https://people.csiro.au/Y/Y/yi-yu)).
+- 👨‍🎓 I’m a postdoctoral researcher at the [University of Sydney](https://precision-agriculture.sydney.edu.au/), and a visiting scientist at the Commonwealth Scientific and Industrial Research Organisation ([CSIRO](https://people.csiro.au/Y/Y/yi-yu)).
-- 📚 I'm interested in using data-driven methods to better understand fine-scale land-atmosphere interactions in the context of climate extremes (e.g., drought and heatwave).
+- 📚 My research interests include developing hybrid approaches that combine physical and data-driven methods to advance understanding of fine-scale land-atmosphere interactions, particularly in the context of climate extremes such as drought.
 - 📫 Contact me at: yi.yu.phd@gmail.com

 ### 📐 Some Languages and Tools that I Used